Skip to main content

 Common mistakes

-• Trying to look up early to see the shot's result before the swing is actually complete, which is the single most common cause of a whiff among beginners.
+• Trying to look up early to see the shot's result before the swing is actually complete.
+This is the single most common cause of a whiff among beginners.

 • Rushing the very next swing out of embarrassment, which often increases tension and the likelihood of another mis-hit rather than resetting calmly.

-• Over-swinging in an attempt to "make sure" solid contact happens, which frequently introduces more tension and inconsistency rather than solving the underlying posture issue.
+• Over-swinging in an attempt to "make sure" solid contact happens, which frequently introduces more tension and uneven results rather than solving the underlying posture issue.

 Related guides & benchmarks